 Shelter For Life International (SFL) is an international faith-based relief and development organization with over 40 years of experience in providing sustainable development and humanitarian assistance to post-conflict countries around the world.

 We believe that sustainable communities are built through the shared involvement of local people who are empowered to be an integral part of the rebuilding process.
 With this grassroots approach, SFL enables people devastated by conflict and disaster to become part of the solution.

 We strive to be socially and environmentally sustainable by employing cultural sensitivity, community participation, appropriate alternative technologies, and cost-effective methodologies to our programs, which are underpinned by human-centered design.
 Our results go beyond new shelters, roads and water systems.
 SFL’s comprehensive approach rebuilds communities, offers hope, restores dignity, develops local capacity and creates environments in which communities can thrive.

-Demonstrating God’s love by enabling people affected by conflict and disaster to restore their lives and rebuild their communities.
+Demonstrating God’s love by enabling people affected by conflict and disaster restore their lives and rebuild their communities.

 To be one of the leading international Christian humanitarian aid organizations providing disaster relief with long-term development and sustainability.

-We address disaster relief and the long-term development needs of the communities we serve, by tailoring and implementing a range of contextually sensitive programs:
+Address disaster relief and long-term development needs of the communities we serve, by tailoring and implementing a range of contextually sensitive programs.

 Shelter and infrastructure restoration and building